Dekton care and maintenance

 Avoid knocks

-In caring for Dekton heavy knocks should be avoided in exposed areas, such as corners, edges and bevels.
-This is because whilst extremely durable, chips and cracks from heavy impacts on edges are possible.
+When caring for Dekton, heavy knocks should be avoided in exposed areas, such as corners, edges and bevels.
+While the material is extremely durable, chips and cracks from heavy impacts on edges are still possible.

 Avoid standing or climbing on your worktop

-While it may be tempting, standing or climbing on your worktop should be avoided at all costs.
+While it may be tempting, standing or climbing on your worktop should be avoided.
 Although highly durable, excessive weight or pressure can cause damage, particularly around edges and joints.
 Always use a sturdy step ladder for access to high areas.

 Heat exposure

 Dekton is highly temperature resistant, so you can place hot pans, baking trays and hot electrical appliances directly on the surface without extra protection.
-However, do note that prolonged direct heat exposure (e.g., open flames) should still be avoided.
+However, prolonged direct heat exposure (e.g., open flames) should still be avoided.

 Avoid scratches